According to a Brazilian who went through this process recently

 So wherever you choose to live, you will certainly feel safe and happy with your decision to live in Portugal – even if, as in my case, the beginning is a bit bureaucratic.

 Besides, KWAN played a fundamental role during the whole process of moving and adapting.
-Today I am very happy about living in Portugal, the beginning is always the hardest part, but everything gets easier as time goes by.
-I wish you luck in your journey and hope these tips have been helpful. ????
+Today I am very happy about living in Portugal.
+The beginning is always the hardest part, but everything gets easier as time goes by.
+I wish you luck in your journey and hope these tips have been helpful.